mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### How do I communicate with localizers about my feature or patch?

-If there is some specific information that you want to convey to localizers, like testing instructions or particular issues to look out for, get in touch with the [L10N PM for Firefox](#who-can-i-contact-if-i-have-more-questions).
+If there is some specific information that you want to convey to localizers, like testing instructions or particular issues to look out for, get in touch with the [L10N PM for Firefox Desktop](#who-can-i-contact-if-i-have-more-questions).
 They will help you identify the best channel and way to relay this information.

 ### I see pending suggestions in Pontoon, how can I get them approved?